 The LuxxLounge is located in the gallery area of Terminal 1 between areas B and C. The LuxxLounge is located in the gallery area of Terminal 1 between areas B and C. The lounge can also be visited by holders of a Priority Pass*.
 This is of particular interest as only this lounge can be used due to the limited space in Terminal 1 of Frankfurt Airport.
 The lounges in the departure area are only available to members of the frequent flyer programs.
 So is it worth visiting the LuxxLounge in Terminal 1 of Frankfurt Airport?

-If you trust the marketing promises, you can expect a stylish ambience in the LuxxLounge at Frankfurt Airport, regardless of the airline you have booked.
-The LuxxLounge is intended to offer guests a feel-good service with a pleasant, quiet atmosphere, snacks and drinks, international daily newspapers and magazines as well as international television and free PC with Internet access.
+If you trust the marketing promises, you can expect a stylish ambiance in the LuxxLounge at Frankfurt Airport, regardless of the airline you have booked.
+The LuxxLounge is intended to offer guests a feel-good service with a pleasant, quiet atmosphere, snacks and drinks, international daily newspapers and magazines as well as international television, and a free PC with Internet access.
 The lounge will also feature comfortable sanitary facilities with shower facilities.

 So far the statements on the homepages of LuxxLounge / Frankfurt Airport, because reality is different.

 Once you have passed the locked door of the entrance area, you will find 3 large rooms that are connected to sanitary facilities by a corridor.
 All rooms are de facto windowless as the windows do not have daylight.
 The furnishing should reflect a club atmosphere but does not look very comfortable.